Salar de Uyuni: Economic influence

 Located in the Lithium Triangle, the Salar contains a large amount of sodium, potassium, lithium and magnesium (all in the chloride forms of NaCl, KCl, LiCl and MgCl2, respectively), as well as borax.
-With an estimated 9,000,000 t, Bolivia holds about 7% of the world's known lithium resources; most of those are in the Salar de Uyuni.
+As of 2024, with an estimated 23 mln. t, Bolivia holds about 22% of the world's known lithium resources (105 mln. tons); most of those are in the Salar de Uyuni.

 Lithium is concentrated in the brine under the salt crust at a relatively high concentration of about 0.3%.
 It is also present in the top layers of the porous halite body lying under the brine; however, the liquid brine is easier to extract, by boring into the crust and pumping out the brine.
 The brine distribution has been monitored by the Landsat satellite and confirmed in ground drilling tests.
 Following those findings, an American-based international corporation has invested $137 million to developing lithium extraction.
 However, lithium extraction in the 1980s and 1990s by foreign companies met strong opposition from the local community.
 Locals believed that the money infused by mining would not reach them.
 The lithium in the salt flats contains more impurities, and the wet climate and high altitude make it harder to process.

 No mining plant is currently at the site, and the Bolivian government does not want to allow exploitation by foreign corporations.
 Instead, it intends to reach an annual production of 35,000 t by 2023 in a joint venture with ACI Systems Alemania GmbH.

 Salar de Uyuni is estimated to contain 10 billion tonnes (9.8 billion long tons; 11 billion short tons) of salt, of which less than 25,000 t is extracted annually.
 All miners working in the Salar belong to Colchani's cooperative.
 Because of its location, large area, and flatness, the Salar is a major car transport route across the Bolivian Altiplano, except when seasonally covered with water.